becaresss/docker-selenium-chrome/README.md

 ### USER
 This variable is optional and it is used to execute the browser with an specific user.
 Ex.
 "USER=jenkins"

-### HOST_@
-This variable is optional and it is used to add a host to the /etc/hosts.
-It can be used more than once, depending on the hosts you want to add.
-Ex.
-"HOST_1="54.186.74.235 gosec2.labs.stratio.com gosec2" -e HOST_2="54.191.207.46 gosec3.labs.stratio.com gosec3""